juanMoleroD/TDD_tabs_in_js/readme.md

 ----------------

 1. Install Node
-2. Install Jakejs

-3. In the main folder type 'jake' in the terminal.
+2. In the main folder type 'node_modules/.bin/jake' in the terminal.